sauranildebs7645/sauranildebs.github.io/_posts/2017-01-21-Grad-CAM-Making-Off-the-Shelf-Deep-Models-Transparent-through-Visual-Explanations.md

 ---------

-##Conventional approaches to Interpretability
+# Conventional approaches to Interpretability

-For simplicity let's call the deep neural network function $f$.
+For simplicity let's call the deep neural network function $ f $.
 ![alt text](http://i.giphy.com/yZxqmcIBSyCrK.gif"function approximation")

-Passing an input $x$ (say an image) to this function would output a probability distribution over a set of labels/categories, $y$.
+Passing an input $ x $  (say an image) to this function would output a probability distribution over a set of labels/categories, $ y $.
 Typically, this function is highly non-linear, due to the existence of non-linear activations (for eg. ReLU) interspersed in between compounded linear functions.

-###Backpropagation
+## Backpropagation
-Using the First-order Taylor-series approximation, we can approximate this non-linear function $f$ as a linear function,
+Using the First-order Taylor-series approximation, we can approximate this non-linear function $ f $ as a linear function,

 $$f(x) = f(x_0) + (x-x_0) f'(x - x_0)$$